PreknowledgexProjectjs/InfBlocks/README.md

+# Project Archived
-# PX Launcher
+# InfLauncher (ARCHIVED)
 ## The brand new free launcher

-> ### What is PX Launcher?
+> ### What is InfLauncher?
-> This is PX Launcher.
+> This is InfLauncher.
 A new free launcher for Minecraft made in pure JavaScript